T-Shirt Tent

 installation artist, sound designer

-The experience reimagines the human body not as an object but as a space — of being, dwelling, and experiencing — inviting participants to reconsider their relationship with their own physicality and the fundamental rhythms of existence.
+The experience reimagines the human body as a space — of being, dwelling, and experiencing — inviting participants to reflect on their relationship with their own physicality and the basic rhythms of existence.

 Bathroom Garden